A soft sugar cookie has got to be up there with chocolate chip cookies as one of the classic cookies of all time!

 And because there’s nothing added like nuts or chocolates, they seem to appeal to the masses more than a specialized cookie.
 A soft sugar cookie is like the cookie that never fails!

-In the bowl of a large stand mixer, add softened butter and sugar and beat until creamy and smooth.
+In the bowl of a large stand mixer , add softened unsalted butter and sugar and beat until creamy and smooth.

-Then add vanilla extract and almond extract until combined.
+Then add a teaspoon vanilla extract and a teaspoon almond extract until combined.
 I love that this recipe uses almond extract too.
 It’s not overpowering at all, but gives it a hint of that flavor to make it really stand out from other sugar cookie recipes.

 Slowly beat the dry ingredients into the butter mixture just until combined.